PLEASE REVIEW THIS NOTICE CAREFULLY

 We will not ask for your PII unless it is reasonably necessary to issue or service your insurance with us.

 CNO insurance Affiliates include: Bankers Life and Casualty Company, Bankers Conseco Life Insurance Company [a New York licensed and domiciled insurance company], Colonial Penn Life Insurance Company, Conseco Life Insurance Company of Texas and Washington National Insurance Company.
-As of July 1, 2014, CNO Services, LLC serves as administrator for Conseco Life Insurance Company, a subsidiary of Wilton Reassurance Company.
+As of July 1, 2014, CNO Services, LLC serves as a health insurance administrator for Wilco Life Insurance Company (f.k.a.
+Conseco Life Insurance Company).

 We may change our privacy practices at any time.
+We will post a copy of our current notice on our Affiliate websites, and a paper copy of our most current notice is available to you at any time upon request.
 For purposes of federal health privacy law, CNO is an Affiliated Covered Entity.
 This means our health plans comply with federal health privacy laws as a single entity.

 Protecting Your Information